4: Chrysalis

 Three, even if it wasn’t philosophically lame as hell, it was kind of stupid to think this would ever work.

-Uzi turned around, run becoming a backstride.
-Her brief rout hadn’t gone unnoticed – out in the open, she was easy picking.
-Uzi looked up, and got her first clear look at a live murder drone.
+The worker turned around, her run becoming a backstride.
+Her brief rout hadn’t gone unnoticed — out in the open now, she was easy picking.
+She looked up, and got her first clear look at a live murder drone.

 Uzi was about to die, and all she could think was, Pigtails?
 On a murder drone?